puldavid87/CNN_Architectures_Benchmarking_Edge_Devices/README.md

 ### Quantization

+The following results were obtained with model configuration number 2 since it presented better results than others.
+Tf_lite is made to make inferences without any optimization technique.
+Pruned is when the model was optimized by skipping the zeroes during inference for latency improvements.
+We optimized ML Models by using (1) float16 quantization (FQ), which converts weights to 16-bit floating point values, (2) dynamic range quantization (DRQ), which converts weights to 8-bit precision and mixing of floating-point kernels, and (3) Integer quantization (IQ), which is an optimization strategy that converts 32-bit floating- point numbers to the nearest 8-bit fixed-point number.
+The following table shows the most representative results according the accuracy metric, FQ was not takn into consideration since their results were similar than using Tf lite version without any improvement from the model size view.
 | Model | Optimization | Size (MB) |	Birds Detection | 	Waste classification | 	Solar Panels crack detection | 	Tomato illness detection |	Satellite imagery |
 |-------|-------|------|------|----|---------|----------|------------|
 | Efficient | Tf_lite	| 16.12 |	0.98 |	0.8607	| 0.88	| 0.96875 |	0.777 |